 Life is like the cyclic four seasons.
 Irrespective of anyone’s preference, each season emerges when due giving way to the next like thoughts in the human mind where cessation of one is immediately succeeded by the emergence of another.
-During cold, nature shrinks; in autumn, it sheds; in summer it expands and in spring she blossoms.
+During cold, nature shrinks; in autumn, it sheds; in summer it expands, and in spring she blossoms.

 In some regards, it is like always running away from what is at hand.
 We are always trying to save ourselves.
 Being one with nature means to experience and enjoy absolutely everything it has to offer.
 While you should save for the rainy days, you are not exactly a squirrel – are you?
 Go, wet yourself in the rain sometimes — it may well be grace that’s trickling down.
 Experience the cold — it will only make you stronger.

 When the sun of adversities is shining hot on you turning the warmth of life into scorching heat you find unbearable, you may consider moving to a cold place.
-When life looks listless like the naked trees of departing autumn, you just need to be a little patient. spend your waiting period looking at pictures of the spring or move to that part of the world where fall it is not.
+When life looks listless like the naked trees of departing autumn, you just need to be a little patient.
+Spend your waiting period looking at pictures of the spring or move to that part of the world where fall it is not.

-You are safe, happy and blissful inside — completely protected from all heat and cold.
-While you can see the beautiful colors of fall, it is always spring inside with countless varieties of beautiful flowers dancing to their perfect glory on the mellifluous notes of the gale of bliss (anahata nada); just the right temperature.
+You are safe, happy, and blissful inside — completely protected from all heat and cold.
+While you can see the beautiful colors of fall, it always springs inside with countless varieties of beautiful flowers dancing to their perfect glory on the mellifluous notes of the gale of bliss (Anahata nada); just the right temperature.
 No muggy weather inside; no bitter cold — only indescribable beauty.

 Go on, have a vacation!
 Take a trip to the quiet seaside of bliss within you.
-I can help you with the one way directions.
+I can help you with the one-way directions.
 For, I am confident, you will not feel the need or the urge to return once there.